How to Record a Live Stream – Everything You Need to Know in 2025

 Which Monetization Method to Use

-Ultimately, the video monetization method you use will come down to your specific audience and what sort of content you provide to them.
+Ultimately, the video monetization method you use depends on your specific audience and the sort of content you provide them with.
 Depending on your monetization strategy, you’ll want to choose an online video platform that offers one or more of these VOD options.

-With Dacast, pay-per-view, advertising, and subscription packages can be set up for all your video content.
-Our paywall supports transactions in over 140 currencies and purchases can be made through credit card or PayPal transactions.
+With Dacast, you can set up pay-per-view, advertising, and subscription packages for all your video content.
+Our paywall supports transactions in over 140 currencies, and you can purchase them through credit card or PayPal transactions.

 You can set up as many pay-per-view monetization prices as you want on your video content.
-Control rates, promo codes, and viewing windows are also included.
+Our packages also include control rates, promo codes, and viewing windows.
 Dacast’s integrated payment system will handle all transactions directly in the player for fast and easy access to your video.

 Conclusion

-Recording your live streams can be tremendously valuable.
-Whether it’s international sports, on-demand shows, or interactive video through a web camera, live video recordings strengthen engagement, reach new audiences, and increase revenue.
+Whether it’s international sports, on-demand shows, or interactive video through a web camera, recording your live streams is tremendously valuable.
+Live video recordings help you strengthen viewer engagement, reach new audiences, and increase revenue from more views.

-How well you can record will largely depend on the streaming software you use.
-That’s why using a professional live-streaming platform such as Dacast is a great idea.
-With Dacast, your live streams will be recorded in the best quality.
-There are also a ton of features such as video monetization, so you can capitalize on your recordings and increase your revenue.
+How well you can record will largely depend on your streaming software.
+That’s why using a professional live-streaming platform like Dacast is a great idea.
+Dacast will help you record your live streams in the best quality.
+It also offers a ton of useful features, such as video monetization, so you can capitalize on your recordings and increase your revenue.

 You can try Dacast and all its features with our 14-day free trial.